ironman5366/learn-blog/_posts/2017-02-26-Lesson01-Neurons.md

     - hoffer
 ---
 # Lesson 01 - Neurons
-## AKA - "What the frickity frackity hickity heckity is a neuron?"

 [![Earnest says "Yeah, my Neural Network uses a 3 dimensional input neuron vector, so what-".
 There is a list on a screen showing numbers 1,2, and 3.
 Ann asks Earnest "You mean that?"][comic0]][comic0]